How to Deliver Mobile Digital Bank Like Monzo, Only Better?

 Infosys has explored the matter further and shared the next insights in their recent whitepaper:

-- 48% of their survey respondents commented that digital-only banking has attracted them with the superior experience.
+- 48% of their survey respondents commented that digital-only banking has attracted them with a superior experience.

 - Up to 64% of respondents feel completely confident to transact through digital-only banks.